tcwashere/react-starter/README.md

 The path library is actually a direct copy of the Node path module.
 It simply provides the utilities for working with directory and file paths, making it easier for us to serve up files for our Express server.

-Now create a new directory called buildScripts inside simple-server.
-Open up the simple-server directory in an IDE of your choosing.
+Now create a new directory called buildScripts inside react-starter-project.
+Open up the react-starter-project directory in an IDE of your choosing.
 Create a server.js file inside buildScripts and add path and express to the file.

 buildScripts/server.js